opqdonut/haskell-exercises/README.md

     I'm sorry if the test failures aren't always understandable :/

-- You can also play around with your solutions interactively by running `ghci Wn.hs`.
+- You can also play around with your solutions interactively by running `stack exec ghci Wn.hs` (or `ghci Wn.hs`).
   This is a good idea for instance when you don't understand the test failures.

 Solutions
 ---------